On the topological contents of eta invariants: The spectral geometric construction

 We now assume that $(W,F)$ is a zero bordism of $(M,f)$.
-Recall that this involves an identification of the restriction of the $B$-structure on the stable normal bundle of $W$ classified by $F$ to $M$ with the normal $B$-structure on the stable normal bundle of $M$ represented by $f$.
-This has be explained in detail in Subsection \ref{sec1400}.
-We choose a representative of the normal $B$-structure on $W$ involving the factorization $\tilde F:W\to BSpin^{c}(k)$.
-On $M$ we take the induced factorization $\tilde f:=\tilde F_{|M}$.

-We choose a Riemannian metric on $M$ and extend it to a Riemannian metric on $W$ with a product structure close to the boundary.
-Then we have a natural decomposition of oriented euclidean vector bundles where we trivialize the normal bundle by the outgoing unit normal vector field.
-Assume now that we have chosen tangential representatives $P(TM)$ and $P(TW)$ of the normal $Spin^{c}$-structures on $M$ and $W$.
-Note that this involves the choices of isomorphisms of the type (\ref{eq31367}) which we dropped from the notation.
-We claim that in this situation we get a natural refinement of the inclusion $M\to W$ to a $Spin^{c}$-map.
+We choose a representative of the normal $B$-structure on $W$ involving the factorisation $\tilde F:W\to BSpin^{c}(k)$.
+On $M$ we take the induced factorisation $\tilde f:=\tilde F_{|M}$.
+Then we have a natural decomposition of oriented euclidean vector bundles where we trivialise the normal bundle by the outgoing unit normal vector field.
+Assume now that we have chosen tangential $Spin^{c}$-structures $P(TM)$ and $P(TW)$ on $M$ and $W$, respectively (see Definition \ref{tang}).
+In this situation we get a natural refinement of the inclusion $M\to W$ to a $Spin^{c}$-map.
 This refinement is distinguished by the condition that the following diagram in $Spin^{c}(M\times \R^{n+1+k})$

-commutes up to homotopy.
-Here the upper corners are interpreted in $Spin^{c}(M\times \R^{n+1+k})$ using the representative of the normal $B$-structure on $M$ or $W$, respectively.
-The vertical morphisms are given by the tangential representative of the normal $Spin^{c}$-structures.
+commutes.
+Here the upper corners are interpreted in $Spin^{c}(M\times \R^{n+1+k})$ using the normal $B$-structures on $M$ or $W$, respectively.
+The vertical morphisms are given by the tangential $Spin^{c}$-structures.
 Finally, the upper horizontal isomorphism uses (\ref{eq1534}) and fixes the refinement of the inclusion $M\to W$ to a $Spin^{c}$-map.